night-rider93/boss-asish/README.md

  <h1>I.T.
 APPLICATION</h1>

 <br>E .
 Governance :- Electronic Governance .
-<br>Electronic governance means using information and communication technology (ICT) to transform functioning of the government
+<br>Electronic governance means using information and communication technology (ICT) to transform functioning of the government.
-<br>It refers to governance of country ,an institution or household by housewife
+<br>It refers to governance of country ,an institution or household by housewife.
-<br>E- Governance therefore act the application of ICT to transform efficiency , effectiveness between government between government to agencies , between to citizen , between government to business
+<br>E- Governance therefore act the application of ICT to transform efficiency , effectiveness between government between government to agencies , between to citizen , between government to business.

 <h2>Long Question Imp – For 23-24</h2>